fritzrehde/watchbind/README.md

 :-- | :--
 exit | Quit watchbind
-reload | Reload the input command manually, resets interval timer unselect | Unselect the currently selected line down | Go down one line (i.e. select the next line) down \<STEPS\> | Go down STEPS number of lines up | Go up one line (i.e. select the previous line) up \<STEPS\> | Go up STEPS number of lines first | Select the first line last | Select the last line
-COMMAND | Execute shell command and block until command terminates COMMAND & | Execute shell command as background process, i.e. don't block until command terminates
+reload | Reload the input command manually, resets interval timer down | Go down one line (i.e. move cursor to the next line) down \<STEPS\> | Go down STEPS number of lines up | Go up one line (i.e. move cursor to the previous line) up \<STEPS\> | Go up STEPS number of lines first | Go to the first line last | Go to the last line select | Add line that cursor is currently on to selected line unselect | Unselect all currently selected lines COMMAND | Execute shell command and block until command terminates COMMAND & | Execute shell command as background process, i.e. don't block until command terminates

-COMMAND will be executed in a subshell that has the environment variable `LINE` set to the currently selected line.
+COMMAND will be executed in a subshell that has the environment variable `LINE` set to either all selected line or, if none are selected, the line the cursor is currently on.
 </details>

 ### Style